 If that did not work in that you cannot get connected or the query throws an error, either you don’t have the right permissions, or something isn’t configured right on the Controller.
 Check everything again and see if the DBA can jump in and help.
 If they can’t help you, then….you guessed it…get out the baseball bat… :)

-With over 18 years of IT experience with various platforms and technologies, Scott has tested some of the largest applications and infrastructures in the world.
-He has mentored and developed testing services for Big Five services firms, top insurance companies, and major financial institutions in the US.
-In 2004, Scott founded Loadtester Incorporated, focusing on performance testing and building centers of excellence around application performance.
+With over 20 years of IT experience with various platforms and technologies, Scott has tested some of the largest applications and infrastructures in the world.
 He is a Certified Instructor and Certified Product Consultant in HP’s LoadRunner and Performance Center products.
-In October 2010, Scott became President and CEO of Northway Solutions Group, with Loadtester remaining a subsidiary of the company.
 He currently holds HP certifications for ASE, ASC, and CI.
+A thought leader in the APM space, he speaks regularly at IT conferences and events